Ilia-Abolhasani/optimization-test-function/README.md

 # Metaheuristic_Optimization_Test_Function
-Test functions collected and modified from this site:  http://www.sfu.ca/~ssurjano/optimization.html
+Test functions were collected and modified from this site:  http://www.sfu.ca/~ssurjano/optimization.html